Forensic Consultant

 Professor Ron D runs a private forensic science consultancy now, “but originally I led a major life in the academic field, I worked for 27 years as a lecturer, eventually principle lecturer and reader in organ analytical chemistry”.
 He left school at 16, but his love for chemistry led him to complete his A Levels and BSc during evening classes while he worked as a research assistant.

-More information about Social and humanities scientists
+More information about Physical scientists

 The UK average salary is £29,813